lukearend/osrs-hiscores/README.md

 1. Code for web scraping the OSRS hiscores, along with the resulting dataset.
 2. Code for a machine learning pipeline which clusters the player population by account similarity.
-3. An interactive [web application](todo: link) for visualizing player results.
+3. An interactive [web application](www.osrs-hiscores-explorer.com) for visualizing player results.

 The dataset consists of the following files:

 1. `player-stats.csv`: Skill levels in all 23 skills for the top 2 million OSRS accounts.
 2. `cluster-centroids.csv`: Central values for clusters that emerge from partitioning player dataset into groups based on account similarity.
 Each centroid is a vector of values between 1-99 in "OSRS skill" space.
 3. `player-clusters.csv`: Cluster IDs per player for three separate clustering runs, grouping similar accounts by looking at (i) all skills, (ii) combat skills only and (iii) non-combat skills only.
 4. `player-stats-raw.csv`: Rank, level, xp, clues, minigame and boss stats for the top 2 million OSRS players.
-This file is the raw output from the scraping process (1.6 GB).
+This file is the raw output from the scraping process (1.7 GB).

 These files are **not checked in to the repo** due to file size constraints.
-They can be downloaded separately from Google Drive: <https://drive.google.com/drive/folders/1sMgA5h5aYfRDgXSoWge8ICotgAzUPEDj?usp=sharing>
+They can be downloaded separately from Google Drive: <https://bit.ly/osrs-hiscores-dataset>

-Player stats were downloaded from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) over a 24-hour period on July 21, 2022.
+Player stats were collected from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) over a 24-hour period on July 21, 2022.

 Project organization
 --------------------